ytti/oxidized/docs/Configuration.md

 ## SSH public-key authentication

-Instead of using a password-based login method, oxidized can make use of `public-key` authentication.
+Instead of password-based login, Oxidized can make use of SSH key-based authentication.

-You can tell oxidized to use a global private key or specify the key on a per-node basis by mapping the `ssh_keys` variable from the source.
+You can tell Oxidized to use a global private key(s) or specify the key(s) on a per-node basis by mapping the `ssh_keys` variable from the source.

 Global:
 ```yaml